Skip navigation

 Ancient volcanoes continued to eject carbon dioxide into the atmosphere for millions of years after their eruptions ended, researchers have discovered.

 A series of tremendous volcanic eruptions in Siberia led to Earth’s most severe mass extinction, more than 250 million years ago.
-The Earth's climate took nearly five million years to stabilize after these eruptions according to climate records, far longer than expected based on current scientific understanding.
+The Earth's climate took nearly five million years to stabilise after these eruptions according to climate records, far longer than expected based on current scientific understanding.

 But now a discovery of ‘cryptic carbon’ emissions has solved this long-standing mystery, identifying a hidden source of carbon dioxide in the atmosphere during times when the Earth has warmed abruptly.